 What are the most common accident and illness risks for Siberian Huskies?

-Siberian Huskies commonly face hip dysplasia (a joint condition causing pain and limited mobility), cataracts (clouding of the eye lens leading to vision problems) and progressive retinal atrophy (degenerative eye disease causing blindness).
-These health risks are primarily linked to the breed's genetic makeup and physical characteristics.
+Siberian Huskies often develop hip dysplasia (a joint condition causing pain and limited mobility), cataracts (clouding of the eye lens that affects vision) and progressive retinal atrophy (a degenerative eye disease that causes blindness).
+These conditions stem from the breed's genetics and physical traits.

 How We Found the Best and Cheapest Siberian Husky Insurance